 With funfairs for tots, mulled wine tents with live music, and choirs and entertainers galore, this really is an event that has something for everyone.

 This beautiful setting provides the perfect stomping ground in which to browse seasonal gifts, tree decorations, and specialist food and drink.
 And if you tire of the stalls, the castle is a delight to wander around.

 Prepare to be enchanted by the reindeer, birds of prey display, and traditional funfair rides.

 The city transforms its Millennium Square into a majestic winter village every year, with over 40 traditional chalets displaying gifts from authentic German traders.

 Don't miss the Alp Chalet: this atmospheric centrepiece of the market offers a real treat of traditional food and drink, as well as fabulous evening entertainment.

-Christmas cheer runs from: 9th November–22nd December 2018
+Christmas cheer runs from: Cancelled for 2021